What is Trello?

 Key differentiators & advantages of Trello

-- Centralize Collaboration: Trello provides a number of elements that let your team communicate within the system.
-Cards include description boxes, attachments and comment threads.
-Users can @mention other team members and you can also add members to cards to identify who’s responsible for each task.
+- Centralized Collaboration: Facilitate communication within teams, add description boxes, attachments and comment threads to cards.
+Mention and add team members to cards to identify who’s responsible for each task.

-- Track Details: It’s easy to follow the details surrounding a task.
+- Track Details: Cards display relevant details about a task.
 Labels identify the card’s purpose, status or other specific information.
-You can add a checklist to keep track of items associated with a task and show or hide a card’s activity.
+Add a checklist to track items associated with a task and show or hide a card’s activity.

-- Work With External Users: With Trello, you can invite guests to collaborate on your boards.
-Guests can either be invited to a single board or to multiple boards that you designate.
-This gives them access without compromising boards that are for internal use only.
+- Work With External Users: Invite guests to single or multiple boards to collaborate.
+Provide selective access without compromising boards that are for internal use only.

-- Simplify Communication: The software connects with email, letting you comment on Trello cards and share attachments directly from your inbox.
-And you can reply to notifications from your email as well.
+- Simplify Communication: Connects with email so users can comment on Trello cards and share attachments directly from their inbox.
 Each board is assigned a specific email address, which enables creating cards from email as well.

-- Stay Updated: Trello’s notification feature keeps everyone updated on changes.
-The system sends notifications when users are tagged or when a card they’re a member of or following undergoes other changes — e.g., gets moved to another column.
-You can set notifications for email, mobile, desktop and the app.
+- Stay Updated: Change updates let users know when they are tagged, or a member is moved to another column.
+Set notifications for email, mobile, desktop and the app.

-- Use Trello for Free: Trello offers a free version of the software, which comes with unlimited personal boards, cards and lists, along with one Power-Up per board.
-It also includes 10 team boards, basic automation via integration with Butler and two-factor authentication.
+- Free Version: Create unlimited personal boards, cards and lists, along with one power-up per board for free.
+Include ten team boards, basic automation via integration with Butler and two-factor authentication.

-- Boards: This feature acts as the foundation of the platform.
-It allows you to create multiple boards for different projects, workflows or other needs.
-Boards keep all related information organized in a single location.
+- Boards: Create multiple boards for different projects, workflows or other needs.
+Keep all related information organized in a single location.

-- Cards: With cards, team members can build processes, follow progress and manage all aspects of a project.
-Card features facilitate collaboration and organization.
+- Cards: Build processes, follow progress and manage all aspects of a project.
+Foster collaboration and organization within teams.

-- Task Management: Each card represents a task, which can then be moved through the workflow accordingly.
-You can set up and manage task dependencies by creating checklists and linking the associated cards to one another.
+- Task Management: Represent tasks on each card and move them through the workflow.
+Set up and manage task dependencies by creating checklists and linking associated cards to one another.